The Strawberry Panic Has Spread To New Zealand As Sewing Needles Are Found In Fruit

 A New Zealand supermarket chain has made the decision to pull a brand of Australian berries from the shelf after they were found to be tampered with.
 The container containing the Choice brand strawberries was purchased in Auckland and were said to be pulled as a preventative measure.

-The Daily Beast says that while no injuries have been reported, there have been one hundred reports of sewing needles found in strawberries.
-Authorities say that if you are going to eat the strawberries, you should slice them before eating.
+The Daily Beast says that while no injuries have been reported, there have been 100 reports of sewing needles found in strawberries.
+Authorities say that if you are going to eat the strawberries, you should slice them before consuming.

-Prime Minister Scott Morrison says an investigation is being launched in Australia as that is where all of the tainted strawberries have originated.
+Prime Minister Scott Morrison says an investigation is being launched in Australia, as that is where all of the tainted strawberries have originated.

 “It’s not a joke.
 It’s not funny.
 You’re putting the livelihoods of hardworking Australians at risk and you’re scaring children.
-You’re a coward and you’re a grub, and if you do that sort of thing in this country, we will come after you.”
+You’re a coward and you’re a grub, and if you do that sort of thing in this country, we will come after you,” Morrison said.

 CNN says that the Countdown food chain in New Zealand released a statement saying that customer safety is their highest priority.